lychrel/packhacks-workshops/PITCHME.md

 +++

 ## Convolutional Layers
-- Slide filters across image --> activation maps of image responses to filters
+- Slide (_concolve_) filters across image --> activation maps of image responses to filters
 - Learn a set of filters appropriate to the problem

 ![Press Down Key](img/down-arrow.png)